-- Consistently good teaching enables pupils of all abilities and backgrounds to learn successfully, make good progress and achieve well.
-Teaching in a few individual lessons observed was outstanding which led to particularly good learning.
-In one such Years 5 and 6 literacy lesson, pupils were editing their writing based on their study of 'Carrie's War'.
-The teacher set a very good pace, changing activities frequently and using questioning skilfully to gauge and guide pupils' learning.
-This motivated and inspired pupils very effectively so that behaviour, enjoyment and learning were outstanding throughout. - Lessons are well planned with clear learning goals that are always shared with pupils.
+- Consistently good teaching enables pupils of all backgrounds and abilities to learn successfully, make good progress and achieve well.
+In one good numeracy lesson in Years 3 and 4, pupils were learning about the properties of triangles.
+The teacher set a very good pace, which was maintained throughout the lesson.
+Subject vocabulary was constantly reinforced and activities were changed frequently.
+The teacher used questioning skills very effectively to gauge and guide pupils' learning.
+This motivated and inspired pupils well so that enjoyment and learning were good throughout. - Lessons are well planned with clear learning goals that are shared with pupils.
 Good use is made of resources, including technology, to motivate pupils and enhance their learning.
-Marking in the core subjects of English and mathematics is regular and typically gives good guidance about how to improve. - Strategies for managing pupils' behaviour are very effective so that lessons are calm and purposeful.
+Marking in the core subjects of English and mathematics is regular and the recently introduced whole-school colour-coded marking system typically gives pupils good guidance about how to improve. - Strategies for managing pupils' behaviour are very effective so that lessons are calm and purposeful.
 Pupils work hard without the need for constant adult intervention.

-- Careful questioning directed at individuals' particular level draws out pupils' ideas and develops their thinking and reasoning skills effectively.
-Pupils are frequently asked to share and explain their thinking to others.
-This develops their speaking and listening skills, and promotes their confidence and respect for the views of others. - Teachers use the school curriculum effectively to plan lessons and subjects with imaginative activities that excite and interest pupils.
-Good links are made to other curriculum subjects and to previous learning.
-This promotes pupils' confidence and enjoyment in learning, as well as their spiritual and cultural development. - Teachers throughout the school have a clear focus on teaching pupils to read by the use of phonics (linking letters to the sounds they make).
-Daily phonics sessions and regular reading activities for all age groups further support the development of pupils' reading skills. - Teaching is not yet outstanding overall.
+- Teachers plan lessons and subjects with imaginative activities that excite and interest pupils.
+Good links are made between different subjects and to previous learning.
+This promotes pupils' confidence and enjoyment in learning, as well as their spiritual and cultural development. - Teaching and planning in the Early Years Foundation Stage is good.
+Children make good progress in all the areas of learning, although provision for children to develop their independent learning skills is currently limited by resources and planning for free access to the outdoor classroom. - Teachers have a clear focus on teaching pupils to read.
+Daily phonics sessions and regular guided reading activities for all age groups further support the development of pupils' reading skills and a love of books. - Teaching is not yet outstanding overall.
 In most cases, pupils who need extra help are supported well and those who find learning easy are given more demanding tasks.
-However, in a small minority of lessons, pupils of widely varying age and ability spent too much time working on the same activity.
-In these lessons, not enough demands are made on the moreable pupils in particular. - Each pupil's progress in reading, writing and mathematics is rigorously checked and tracked as they move through the school.
-Regular meetings on pupils' progress are held to discuss the information gained.
-These ensure that teachers have a good understanding of how well pupils are doing and the action they should take to support and help them to reach their challenging personal learning targets.
-This very effective system underpins pupils' good progress.
+However, in a small minority of lessons, pupils of widely varying age and ability spent too much time working on the same activity and the pace of learning slowed after a brisk start to the lesson. - Each pupil's progress in reading, writing and mathematics is rigorously checked and tracked as they move through the school.
+Half-termly meetings about pupils' progress are held to discuss the information gained.
+These ensure that teachers have a good understanding of how well pupils are doing and the action they should take to support and help them to reach their challenging targets.